abdusco/abdus.dev/src/posts/aspnetcore-binding-json-query-params/index.md

 ) { ... }
 ```

-When I inspect the OpenAPI / Swagger document, the action is described as having separate parameters for each property in my query type.
+When we inspect the OpenAPI / Swagger schema, the action is described as having separate parameters for each property in my query type.

 ```json
 {